xfoa/kali-kit/src/iso/README.txt

 * Ulrich Hansen and W.Spiegl for their guide to FreeDOS networking and ODI https://home.mnet-online.de/willybilly/

-* Josh Jackson for his DOSBox NE2000 (including his NET.CFG) https://github.com/gammy/
+* Josh Jackson for his DOSBox NE2000 repo, on which some of the configuration in this kit if based https://github.com/gammy/

 * Maraakate for hosting the versions of Kali used in this kit